- Benefits & Features

 Robert Heilbrunn Professor of Finance and Asset Management

-Professor Bruce C. N. Greenwald holds the Robert Heilbrunn Professorship of Finance and Asset Management at Columbia Business School and is the academic director of the Heilbrunn Center for Graham & Dodd Investing.
-Described by the New York Times as "a guru to Wall Street's gurus," Greenwald is an authority on value investing with additional expertise in productivity and the economics of information.
+Bruce Greenwald, described by the New York Times as "a guru to Wall Street's gurus," is an authority on value investing with additional expertise in productivity and the economics of information.
 Greenwald has received numerous teaching awards, including the Columbia University Presidential Teaching Award, honoring the best of Columbia's teachers who maintain the University's longstanding reputation for educational excellence.
+Some of his book publications include: